antfu/eslint-config/README.md

 >
 > Feel free to open issues if you want to combine this config with some other config presets but faced naming collisions.
 I am happy to figure out a way to make them work.
 But at this moment I have no plan to revert the renaming.

+Since v2.9.0, this preset will automatically rename the plugins also for your custom configs.
+You can use the original prefix to override the rules directly.

 ### Rules Overrides

 Certain rules would only be enabled in specific files, for example, `ts/*` rules would only be enabled in `.ts` files and `vue/*` rules would only be enabled in `.vue` files.
 If you want to override the rules, you need to specify the file extension: